Sitakant Mahapatra: Early life and education

-Born in 1937 in village Mahanga, situated on the banks of Chitrotpala, a tributary of the great Mahanadi, Sitakant Mahapatra grew up reciting a chapter of Odia version of Bhagwad Gita in a traditional household.
+Born in 1937 in village Korua, Cuttack (now Kendrapara), situated on the banks of Chitrotpala, a tributary of the great Mahanadi, Sitakant Mahapatra grew up reciting a chapter of Odia version of Bhagwad Gita in a traditional household.
 After his schooling from Korua government high school, he chose to join Ravenshaw College, Cuttack (then affiliated with Utkal University), where he did his B.A. in History Honours in 1957.
 He went on to complete a master's degree in Political Science from Allahabad University in 1959.
 During that time, he was the editor of the university journal.
 It was here that he started writing both in English and Odia, though later he decided to write poetry solely in his native language.
 His scholastic works, however, are in English.

 In 1969, he completed a diploma course in Overseas Development Studies at Cambridge University, under the Colombo Plan Fellowship.

 Subsequently, in 1988 he spent a year at Harvard University as a participant in the Ford Foundation fellowship program.